MichelSzekeres/crypto-com-node-api/README.md

 # Crypto.com Exchange API Client for NodeJS
 Easy to use API connector package to speed up your development in connecting Crypto.com Exchange platform.

-Both ES5 and ES6 is supported by the package.
+Both ES5 and ES6 are supported by the package.

 ES5
 ```